UC Berkeley Retirement Center Holiday Closure

 Cary will be attending several upcoming Retirement Center events and will be happy to meet you, there!

 We Moved!
-New Retirement Center Location and Walk-In Hours
+New Retirement Center Location and Open Hours

 The UCB Retirement Center has moved to 101 University Hall.
 This convenient location is on the ground floor of the tall building located at the corner of University Avenue and Oxford Street.

-Drop-in hours are still Monday-Friday, 1pm-4pm.
+We are generally open M-F, 1pm-4pm.
 We look forward to seeing you soon in our new space!

 Retiree Conference Materials Webpage